flutter/website/src/_includes/docs/install/reqs/windows/set-path.md

 ### Update your Windows PATH variable {:.no_toc}

-{% include docs/help-link.md location='win-path' section='#unable-to-find-the-flutter-command' %}
+{% render docs/help-link.md, location:'win-path', section:'#unable-to-find-the-flutter-command' %}

 To run Flutter commands in {{include.terminal}}, add Flutter to the `PATH` environment variable.
 This section presumes that you installed the Flutter SDK in `%USERPROFILE%\dev\flutter`.

-{% include docs/install/reqs/windows/open-envvars.md %}
+{% render docs/install/reqs/windows/open-envvars.md %}

 1. In the **User variables for (username)** section, look for the **Path** entry.